Webpresso CLI

 • Keep deployable apps under apps/ and shared implementation packages under packages/

-• Create planning blueprints with ak blueprint new "<goal>" --complexity <size> and keep the generated files in webpresso/blueprints/; track follow-up debt in webpresso/tech-debt/
+• Create planning blueprints with wp blueprint new "<goal>" --complexity <size> and keep the generated files in webpresso/blueprints/; track follow-up debt in webpresso/tech-debt/

 • Optional supported roots like webpresso/actions/, webpresso/events/, webpresso/permissions/, webpresso/seeds/, webpresso/types/, and webpresso/ui/navigation/ are valid customer inputs when your project needs them